 Learning the alphabet occurs gradually, it typically begins in preschool when a child learns the alphabet song and concludes in the latter elementary years when a child masters cursive and knowledge of all the letter-sound relationships.
-Learning the alphabet can be a complex process and typically takes a few years to complete.
-Every child progresses [...]
+Learning the Alphabet Learning the alphabet can be a complex process and typically takes a few years to complete. [...]

 Letters of the Alphabet